An overview of bird surveys

 The evaluation of significant effects should always be based on the best available scientific evidence.
 If sufficient information is not available further survey or additional research may be required.
 In cases of

 reasonable doubt, where it is not possible to robustly justify a conclusion of no significant effect, a significant effect should be assumed.
 Where uncertainty exists, it must be acknowledged in the EcIA.

 Number of surveys

-The default position of these guidelines is that a minimum of six survey visits should be carried out during the breeding season, unless a robust justification can be made as to why fewer or a greater number of visits are required.
+The default position of these guidelines is that a minimum of six survey visits should be carried out during the breeding season and four survey visits in the non-breeding season, unless a robust justification can be made as to why fewer or a greater number of visits are required.

 Factors to consider include: